WICG/trust-token-api/ISSUER_PROTOCOL.md

 }
 ```

-The commitment is a dictionary keyed by protocol version where each value is a self-contained key commitment for that version.
+The commitment is a dictionary keyed by protocol version where each value is a self-contained key commitment for that version (for
+current protocol versions, the protocol_version field is also included as a field of the individual commitment itself).
 To support compatibility with prior
 key commitment formats, unknown fields in the top level dictionary should be ignored.
 The `id` field is used as a unique identifier to identify this key commitment
 and to allow comparing the freshness of key commitments (larger values indicate a newer key commitment).